Probing the spatial distribution of k-vectors in situ with Bose-Einstein condensates

-Even small distortions in the optical wavefront have a significant impact on the performance of atom interferometers, notably for advanced applications in quantum metrology, gravitational wave detection, and measurement of fundamental constants \cite{morel_determination_2020, parker2018, Schubert2024, Overstreet2022, Overstreet2017, Asenbaum2020, Gautier2022, Savoie2018}.
-For the past few years, efforts have focused on two main areas.
-One focuses on designing high-quality optical beams using advanced techniques such as beam shaping with high-quality optics or adaptive optics, which all aim to minimize distortions and ensure uniform wavefronts~\cite{hamilton_atom_2015, trimeche_active_2017}.
-The other aims to investigate methods to measure the beam profile as seen by the atoms ~\cite{schkolnik_effect_2015, zhou_observing_2016, karcher_improving_2018, xu_situ_2024, Fils2005}.
+In light-pulse atom interferometry, accurate knowledge and precise control of the photon momenta transferred to the atoms are crucial.
+Such interferometers operate by coherently splitting and recombining atomic wave packets using sequences of laser pulses~\cite{kasevich_atomic_1991, mueller_atom_2008}.
+Each interaction imparts a momentum kick of $\hbar \vec{k}$, creating distinct momentum states that follow separate trajectories within the interferometer.
+The magnitude of the resulting phase shift between the interfering paths depends directly on the value of $\vec{k}$.
+Even small distortions in the optical wavefront have a significant impact on the performance of atom interferometers, notably for advanced applications in quantum metrology, gravitational wave detection, and measurement of fundamental constants \cite{morel_determination_2020, parker2018, Schubert2024, Overstreet2022, Overstreet2017, Asenbaum2020, Gautier2022, Savoie2018, Gebbe2021}.
+In recent years, efforts have focused on two main directions.
+One focuses on designing high-quality optical beams using advanced techniques such as beam shaping with high-quality optics or adaptive optics, which all aim to minimize distortions and ensure uniform wavefronts~\cite{hamilton_atom_2015, trimeche_active_2017, Muntinga2013}.
+The other aims at investigating methods to measure the beam profile as seen by the atoms ~\cite{Fils2005, gauguet_characterization_2009, schkolnik_effect_2015, zhou_observing_2016, karcher_improving_2018, xu_situ_2024, seckmeyer_spatially_2025, Pagot2025}.

 In this Letter, we present a novel method for reconstructing, \textit{in situ}, a 2D map of the spatial distribution of wave vectors.
 The method relies on measuring photon recoil at selected points across the transverse profile of a laser beam using an atom interferometer.
-To probe this recoil locally, we use a Bose-Einstein condensate (BEC), whose size remains, after propagation, much smaller than that of an optical molasse.
+To probe this recoil locally, we use a Bose-Einstein condensate (BEC), whose size remains, after propagation, much smaller than that of an optical molasses.
 To perform the mapping, we developed a technique to move and precisely control the position of the BEC, providing access to the distribution of wavevectors as experienced by the atoms inside the vacuum chamber.
 This approach also enables an \textit{in situ} measurement of the beam intensity, a crucial parameter for modeling \(\vec{k}\).
 Furthermore, the use of a BEC offers direct access to the \textit{extra recoil} effect.
-This effect was amplified and accurately characterized by deliberately shaping the beam profile with an iris.
+This effect was amplified by deliberately shaping the beam profile with an iris.